Behind The Scenes At Grant Achatz’s Next

 Capturing The Uncelebrated

-Arriving At Next
+Arriving At Next For Daily Briefing

 I arrived to the Next in the Fulton Meatpacking District at around 1 pm to meet with my friend Michael, who works on Next’s ticketing platform.
-We quickly tour the offices, where I spot Grant and his team in a meeting, possibly to discuss some new dish or the type of dish, literally, that it’s going to be served on (sidenote: The Alinea Group of Alinea, Next and Aviary custom crafts their own dishware).
+We quickly tour the offices, where I spot Grant and his team in a meeting, possibly to discuss some new dish or the type of dish, literally, that it’s going to be served on (Sidenote: The Alinea Group of Alinea, Next and Aviary custom crafts their own dishware).

 Down in the kitchen, I’m introduced to head chef Dave Beran, who makes the team aware of my presence with a brief and light-hearted warning: “If he gets in the way, kick him out.”
 Off to a good start.

-Pre-Prep At Next
+Pre-Prep At Next Restaurant

 There’s a couple handfuls of chefs at their stations prepping for the dinner service.
 Ingredients are being sliced and chopped, the sous vide is running, and pots are simmering.